CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.4.3 Relational Database Systems.md

 #### APP.4.3.A23 Archiving (CIA)

 If it is necessary to archive data of a database system, a corresponding archiving concept SHOULD be created.
-It SHOULD be ensured that the datasets are fully and consistently available again at a later date.In the archiving concept, both the intervals of the archiving and the retention periods of the archived data SHOULD be specified.
+It SHOULD be ensured that the datasets are fully and consistently available again at a later date.
+In the archiving concept, both the intervals of the archiving and the retention periods of the archived data SHOULD be specified.
 In addition, it should be documented with which technique the databases were archived.
 The archived data SHOULD regularly perform recovery tests.
 The results SHOULD be documented.

 #### APP.4.3.A24 Data encryption in the database (C)